Peer-Stevens/peer/use-case.md

 If the user does not have an account:

 The user can click the button labeled "Sign up".
-After clicking this button, they are taken to a view that contains three fields: one labeled "Email address", one emailed "Password", and the last labeled "Confirm password".
+After clicking this button, they are taken to a view that contains three fields: one labeled "Email address", one labeled "Password", and the last labeled "Confirm password".
 After the user enters one of their email addresses and selects a password and enters it into the bottom two boxes, they are signed into the app successfully.

 If the user already has an account:

 After entering their username and selected password, the user can press the "Sign-in" button.
-After validating that their credentials exist and are correct,  they are successfully signed into the app.
+After the app validates that their credentials exist and are correct,  the user is successfully signed into the app.